zhiachong/victorzhou.com/content/posts/2019-02-04-automating-my-job-search-with-python.md

 ### Continuous Iteration to build an automated job search bot

 From my first failed attempt, I learned that Craigslist had an RSS feed that I could filter on, and each posting had a link to the actual posting itself.

+> I learned that Craigslist had an RSS feed that I could filter on, and each posting had a link to the actual posting itself.

 Well, if I could access the actual posting, then maybe I could scrape the email address off of it? 🧐 That meant I needed to find a way to grab email addresses from the original postings.